Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Attraction through collaboration works because:

-- It expands your network, which leads to future visibility opportunities (such as guesting, speaking, and partnerships).
+• It expands your network, which leads to future visibility opportunities

-This approach isn’t just smart.
-It’s sustainable.
-It allows you to show up where it counts — without trying to be everywhere at once.
+This approach is sustainable.
+It allows you to show up where it counts—without trying to be everywhere at once.

 You don’t have to build your podcast audience from scratch.
-When you strategically collaborate with other creators and show up in aligned spaces, you can attract exactly the kind of listeners who are already primed to connect, binge, and buy.
+When you strategically collaborate and show up in aligned spaces, you attract exactly the kind of listeners who are already primed to connect, binge, and buy.

 Strategy #4: Repurpose Episodes into Shareable Content